adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL of the author profile page, e.g., [author_detail.html](https://final-project-ada-02b27917ae0c.herokuapp.com/authors/1/), where `author_id` is the ID of the author.
+2. Navigate to the URL of the author profile page, e.g., [Author Profile](https://final-project-ada-02b27917ae0c.herokuapp.com/authors/1/), where `author_id` is the ID of the author.

 **Expected Results:**
 - The author profile page should load without errors.